Importing into the U.S.

 A firm may import device parts, components, subassemblies, etc. for further processing or incorporation into unapproved devices which are to be subsequently exported.
 A firm may not import a finished unapproved device without prior marketing clearance, even if the device is to be imported solely for subsequent export.
 The terms "further processing" and "incorporation" as detailed in the Regulatory Procedures Manual is rather broad in its interpretation.
 For example, a device imported for further packaging or labeling would fall into this category; a device which is simply stored without any further action prior to export would not fall into this category.

 The provisions for import for export under section 801 of the FD&C Act have been amended by the section 322 of Bioterrorism Act of 2002.
 Importers wishing to import devices (including components or an accessory of a device or other article of a device requiring further processing, which is ready or suitable for use for health-related purposes) that are intended for further processing or incorporation into another product and subsequest export must provide FDA with certain information at the time of initial importation.
 The information includes a statement that confirms the intent to further process such article or incorporate such article into a product to be exported and identifies entities in the chain of possession of the imported article.
 At the time of initial importation and before delivery to the importer, initial owner, or consignee, a bond must be executed providing for liquidated damages in the event of default, in accordance with Bureau of Customs and Border Protection (formerly called U.S. Customs) requirements.
 The initial owner or consignee of the article must maintain records of the use and/or destruction of such imports and must submit the records or a report to FDA upon request.
-Additional guidance on import for export can be found in Chapter 9 of the Regulatory Procedures Manual, Import for Export.
+Additional guidance on import for export can be found in Chapter 9 of the Regulatory Procedures Manual, IMPORT OPERATIONS AND ACTIONS.